3.2b: Protocols & Layers

 Networking standards are rules that allow computer systems to communicate across networks.
 Standards have been created to ensure devices can exchange data and work together by interpreting signals in the same way, regardless of the manufacturer.

-The TCP/IP model is split into 4 layers.
-The model is used to visualise the different parts of a network as each of the four layers has a specific role.
+Protocol layers are used to visualise the different parts of a network, as each of the four layers of TCP/IP has a specific role and is associated with different protocols.

 Questo's Questions